dzt109/dqn_banana_navigation/README.md

 1. Run the notebook cell by cell and observe the results.
 2. Training happens in Cell 9, and completes when agents achieve an average score of *solved_score* over 100 runs.
 3. The weights of the trained model are stored in the file: `banana_player_model.pth`
 4. Cell 10 shows a plot of the scores achieved by the agent.
 The plot should look similar to the one shown below.
-While the training is going on, the output of the unity environment should look similar to [this video](https://www.youtube.com/watch?v=JHAdmHcH8g8&feature=youtu.be) The video is also available [here.](media/banana_training.avi)
+While the training is going on, the output of the unity environment should look similar to [this video](https://www.youtube.com/watch?v=JHAdmHcH8g8&feature=youtu.be)
 5. Hyperparameters are present in `Navigation.ipynb`, `model.py` and `dqn_agent.py`.
 The training could be rerun after changing the hyperparameters.
 It is advised to change the weights `.pth` filename every time so that the model is not overwritten